 Please don’t turn your noses up at this one just because it’s vegetarian- the food here is awesome.
 It is the brainchild of celebrity chef and Sunday Brunch presenter Simon Rimmer and has been going since 1990’s.
 The food is 100% vegetarian with plenty of vegan and gluten-free options too.
 Now, I am an avid meat eater but I must say one of the best sausages and mash I have ever had was from Greens.
 How?
-Well, you’re going to have to go in and try the Lancashire cheese, sage and onion sausages, mustard mash, roasted beets, beer gravy and onion marmalade for yourselves.
+Well, you’re going to have to go in and try the Lancashire cheese, sage and onion sausages with mustard mash for yourselves.

 If you live in town and have been to The Refuge, then you will fall in love with its little sister Volta.
-It has a similar vibe, but on a much smaller, cosier scale which can be expressed no other way other than intimate.
-The food is banging.
-It’s all about small plates and sharers with dishes which have taken inspiration from all over the world.
+It has a similar vibe, but on a much smaller, cosier scale which can be described as intimate.
+The food is banging too- it’s all about small plates and sharers with dishes which have taken inspiration from all over the world.
 On Sundays, you can order a roast dinner platter, and my weekend isn’t complete without one of their spicy as f**k Bloody Marys.
-I’ll probably get lynched for saying this, but I always group Volta and her next-door neighbour Folk as the same.
-They are so close and sort of spill into one another.
-If Volta is full, we will automatically spill over to Folk and vice versa.

 West Village/ Another Heart to Feed

 This is one of my favourite bars in West Didsbury.
-It is probably the spot down Burton Road that is the most ‘no-frills’ regarding it’s aesthetic- put it this way, I don’t feel uncomfortable or not cool enough to even be there.
-Drinks are just what you want them to be, and in my opinion, one of the best G&T’s I have ever had.
+Drinks are just what you want them to be, and in my opinion, it is home to one of the best G&T’s I have ever had.
 Why?
 I don’t remember, but all I know is that I’ve been thinking about it ever since.
-In the daytime, starting this very weekend, this joint plays host to kitchen pop up and brunch Mecca Another Heart to Feed which is hands down one of the best places for breakfast in the whole city.
+In the daytime, this joint plays host to kitchen pop up and brunch Mecca Another Heart to Feed which is hands down one of the best places for breakfast in the whole city.
 Their beetroot hummus with poached eggs, smashed avo and sourdough toast is the stuff of legend and you are going to love it.